Cidospark/Simple-Transaction-Transfer-Calculator/README.md

 # Get Started with this app.

 ## On Windows Platform
-unzip the package and run the solution file, Preferably using visual studio 2019.
+Clone this repo and run the solution file, Preferably using visual studio 2019.
-Solution file can be found in the unzipped package named 'TransferChargesCalculator.sln').
+Simply by clicking the soliution file in the package named ('TransferChargesCalculator.sln').

 ## On Linux Platform
-unzip the package and
+Clone this repo and
 1. Change directory to the folder that contains the '.csproj file', ('TransferChargesCalculator.csproj').
 2. Execute a build command ('dotnet build').
 3. Execute the run command ('dotnet run').